Your basket is currently empty!

 While there is currently no known cure for Alzheimer’s disease, various potential cures are being investigated through medical research.

-Promising approaches include the development of drugs that target amyloid plaques and tau tangles in the brain, as well as immunotherapies aimed at reducing and oxidative stress.
+Promising approaches include the development of drugs that target amyloid plaques and tau tangles in the brain, as well as immunotherapies aimed at reducing inflammation and oxidative stress.

 How can social engagement positively impact the progression of Alzheimer’s disease?